 - New Purple Martin House overlooks the prairie

-Thanks to Kurt DeWeese (labor) and Ed Schultz (house), the prairie now has a new residential building on it and hopefully it will soon have a high density Purple Martin population.
+Thanks to David Cation, who obtained the purple martin house; Jim Curran, Jim Custer and David who set the concrete and post; Larry Muir and Bob Croteau and others who helped put it together – the prairie now has a new residential building on it and hopefully it will soon have a high density Purple Martin population.
 It sports a great view from its patio decks and must have a large fireplace judging from the size of the chimney.
-On the menu is an all you can eat mosquito buffet.
+On the menu is an all-you-can-eat mosquito buffet.

 - Second bird house installed – thank you Kurt DeWeese (labor) and Ed Schultz (house)!
 Newsletter Article April 2018

 August 2017: Treasures In Our ALUUC Prairie!
 By Becky Croteau

 We found many treasures amongst the goldenrod last night!
 I am very encouraged to see the perennial native plants starting to get a better foothold.
 I would also like to express my gratitude to the students from Lincoln Land Community College who came out to help.
 They did a great job!
 We dug out sixteen ornamental plum trees and one Bradford Pear, all carried in by the birds.
 We also removed the only thistle we could find.
 Then we cleared several dozen square yards of common goldenrod.
 We are reducing the goldenrod population to encourage the native perennials.
 There is a lot more work to be done.
 If you would like to help, contact Becky Croteau by phone or by text.
 She will add you to the Prairie People contact list.

 March 2017: Green Sanctuary News: Notes from the ALUUC Prairie